 Product cards are great for yes, promoting individual products!
 They allow you to showcase an item by letting you list product features, stock availability, price and a short 200 character description:

-to really make the most of Product cards you should show them to users who have visited one of your products before.
+When to use: to really make the most of Product cards you should show them to users who have visited one of your products before.
 You’ll have a hard time convincing new prospects to buy your products, whereas past visitors who have visited that item before may just need that final push before taking action.

 3. Lead Generation card